hnykda/home-assistant.io/source/docs/assist/aliases.markdown

 ![Alias example](/images/blog/2023-01/aliases-cloud-multi-language.png)

 By adding aliases in your native language, you can speak to Home Assistant with the language configured on your [Android watch](/docs/assist/android/) or [Apple device](/docs/assist/apple/).

+Currently, it is possible to set up aliases via UI for Areas via clicking the Edit button in the top right corner.